voxel51/voxelgpt/README.md

 that combines the power of large language models (LLMs) and large multimodal models (LMMs) with [FiftyOne](https://github.com/voxel51/fiftyone)'s computer vision query language, enabling you to filter, sort, semantically slice and ask questions about your data using natural language.
+It can even perform computations on your dataset for you — with approval, of course!

 ## Live demo